Michael Semanchik: Legal training

 In 2008, while still attending CWSL, he joined CIP as a clinic student, through which he investigated claims of innocence under staff supervision.
 Following his year as a clinic student, Semanchik assisted director Justin Brooks in drafting the first Wrongful Conviction Casebook.
 In 2010, Semanchik graduated cum laude from California Western School of Law.

-CIP work
+Innocence work

 Responsibilities

-As Managing Attorney of the California Innocence Project, Semanchik's responsibilities include drafting, filing and litigating habeas petitions and motions for DNA testing in California State courts.
-He also supervises and oversees law students in the clinical program.
+As Managing Attorney of the California Innocence Project, Semanchik's responsibilities included drafting, filing and litigating habeas petitions and motions for DNA testing in California State courts.
+He also supervised and oversaw law students in the clinical program.
 He has interviewed and hired as many as 60 interns a year.
-He also manages CIP's social media presence and website, and produces film and videos for promotional materials.
-He coordinates with news agencies around the world to maximize CIP's media exposure.
-He locates, around the U.S., witnesses for cases, and interviews potential clients in prisons all over California.
+He also managed CIP's social media presence and website, and produces film and videos for promotional materials.
+He coordinated with news agencies around the world to maximize CIP's media exposure.
+He located, around the U.S., witnesses for cases, and interviews potential clients in prisons all over California.